The Book of Ptath: Reception

 Lin Carter ranked The Book of Ptath as van Vogt's "single best novel" and tried to convince him to write a sequel.
 R. D. Mullen, however, dismissed the novel, saying he saw no reason to include it in an SF library.

+It is included as Number 62 in Michael Moorcock and James Cawthorn's Fantasy: The 100 Best Books.